 Hiking the iconic Table Mountain has always been a dream of mine, with many options for hikers of all ability.
-I’d like to do the Lion’s Head Walk, it’s a 2km walk to the top that takes around an hour, and I wouldn’t say no to a trip in the Table Mountain cable car which costs R255 (£15) return.
+I’d like to do the Lion’s Head walk, a 2km climb to the top that takes around an hour, and I wouldn’t say no to a trip in the Table Mountain cable car which costs R255 (£15) return.

 Kirstenbosch Botanical Garden is a must-see, a breathtakingly beautiful spot surrounded by mountains, entrance is only R60 (£3.50) and they offer free guided walks.

 I absolutely need to visit the beaches around Cape Town while I’m there, particularly Camp’s Bay and Hout Bay.
 White sand and turquoise surf surrounded by mountains is my idea of paradise.

 This entire peninsula looks too good to be true with its jagged coastline and amazing wildlife.
 It’s only a 70km drive from Cape Town to Cape Point, where you can admire the Cape of Good Hope Lighthouse.

 I can’t wait to visit Boulders Penguin Colony!
 For only R70 (£4) you can explore sandy coves home to over 2000 African penguins, it will be amazing to see these little cuties in the wild.

 From Simon’s Town, you can take another boat tour to Seal island, R450 (£26), home to a colony of 75,000 Cape Fur Seals with a chance at seeing dolphins, whales and sharks.